SAULT STE. MARIE MUSEUM

 Join the Algoma Weavers Guild at the Sault Ste.
 Marie Museum for a 2 hour intro to Kumihimo Japanese braiding.

 MISSED IT?
-Open the TRY AT HOME: HOW TO'S TAB bellow and learn how to make Kumihimo Japanese braids at home!
+Open the TRY AT HOME: HOW TO'S TAB below and learn how to make Kumihimo Japanese braids at home!

 August 21st